All Episodes

 He's at National Review Online.

-He said, My God, this is absolutely fabulous.
+He said, my God, this is absolutely fabulous.

-Why Russert obviously has written Hillary off because he's treating her like she's a Republican.
+Why, Russert obviously has written Hillary off because he's treating her like she's a Republican.

-I said, that is exactly the way he's treating her, like she's a Republican.
+I looked at that and I said, that is exactly the way he's treating her, like she's a Republican.

-And then um some women of the North Carolina mistress.
+And then some women, the North Carolina mistress, boy, Hillary looks good tonight.

 I was stunned.